State Bicycle 4130 ALL-ROAD Review: Is It Really That Good?

 Features of the State Bicycle 4130 ALL-ROAD

-Let’s quickly evaluate each feature of this bike and put it into a context with bikes in a similar price range.
+Let’s quickly evaluate each feature of this bike and compare it to bikes in a similar price range.

 Frame and Fork